prrvchr/OAuth2OOo/README.md

 **OAuth2OOo** is part of a [Suite][7] of [LibreOffice][8] ~~and/or [OpenOffice][9]~~ extensions allowing to offer you innovative services in these office suites.

 This extension is the implementation of the [OAuth 2.0 protocol][10].
 Protocol allowing you to obtain your consent so that an application can access your data present at the GAFA.

-It also allows **executing HTTP requests in BASIC** and provides the following macros as an example:
+It allows **executing HTTP requests in BASIC** and provides the following macros as an example:
 - [HTTPGetRequest][11]
 - [HTTPPostRequest][12]
 - [ChatGPTRequest][13]